jjmpsp/jquery-ui/README.md

       }  // in this case the last item is directly added again to the top of the ticker });

-There are also several events fired: beforeScroll // directly before the ticker scrolls afterScroll // directly after the ticker scrolled afterFade // directly after the new item was faded in
+There are also several events fired:<br>
+beforeScroll // directly before the ticker scrolls<br>
+afterScroll // directly after the ticker scrolled<br>
+afterFade // directly after the new item was faded in<br>

 To bind to an event (the common jQuery UI way):